Psideralis/Binary-Toolkit/Binary-Reader/README.md

         -o: output octal format.
         -h: ouptut hexadecimal format.
         -a: output ASCII format.
 Can be used with -b, -o or -h.
-        -u: output UTF-8 format.
+        -u8: output UTF-8 format.
 Can be used with -b, -o or -h.
+        -u16: output UTF-16 format.
+Can be used with -b, -o or -h.
+        -u32: output UTF-32 format.
+Can be used with -b, -o or -h.
+        -cct: output a custom code table format.
+Can be used with -b, -o or -h.
+Requires parameter: -cct_file [File path]
   ### C++     : bindump++   00.00.000.001<br/>
     Manual:
       Description: